 It’s a good idea to get your acne treatments in bottles that aren’t made with BPA.
 It’s better both for the environment and for your own health.
 If your acne treatment comes in a clear bottle, chances are that the bottle contains BPA.
 If your acne treatment comes in an opaque bottle, chances are that it does not.

 Until very recently, most sunscreens and sun blocks only offered protection against the sun’s milder, UV-B rays.
 Sunscreens and sun blocks did not, for the most part, protect the skin against the more dangerous UV-A rays.
 A chemical called oxybenzone was the first synthetic ingredient discovered that can protect the skin against UV-A.

 The problem with oxybenzone is that when people use sunscreens that contain it, skin cancer rates go up, not down.
-Scientists have not proven or disproven the proposition that oxybenzone may cause cancer—but for your own safety and particularly for the safety of children, you may want to avoid it.
+Scientists have not proven or disproven the proposition that oxybenzone may cause cancer—but for your own safety and particularly for the safety of children, you may want to avoid it for its potential adverse effects4.
 And if oxybenzone is combined with traditional sun protective agents like zinc oxide and titanium dioxide, it breaks down so fast it can’t protect your skin from sun, anway.